 Read More on tackling resource shortage

-Truck Slot Management Easing the Work of Ground Handlers, Transporters & Forwarders
+Truck Slot Management easing the work of stakeholders

 A cargo community system is the right tool to track shipment movement, smartly handle quotation requests, overcome truck congestion, and tackle limited to zero cargo visibility.
 Regulatory authorities like Customs, Chamber of Commerce, OGAs connect on this single window to promote ease of doing business with paperless and contactless trade.
 While leading airports across the globe have already benefitted out of this, other airports are yet to experience the power of cargo community system.